nikita-kazakov/nikita-kazakov.github.io/_posts/2022-02-25-college-major.md

 It won't happen.

 You have to look outside for answers to these questions.
-Find an online community for the industry you're interested in.
-A place where people can talk freely.
+Find an online community for the industry you're interested in --- a place where people can talk freely.

 For Oil and Gas, one community is [r/oilandgasworkers](https://www.reddit.com/r/oilandgasworkers/).